makerdao/auction-keeper/README.md

 Using an `eth-from` account with an open CDP is discouraged, as debt will hinder `auction-keeper`'s ability to `exit` Dai from the `Vat`.

+To participate in all auctions, a separate keeper must be configured for `flip` of each collateral type, as well as one for `flap` and another for `flop`.
+When running multiple keepers using the same account, keep in mind the balance of Dai in the `Vat` will be shared across keepers.
+If using the feature, set `--vat-dai-target` accordingly.

 ## Testing

 This project uses [pytest](https://docs.pytest.org/en/latest/) for unit testing.
 Testing depends upon on a Dockerized